dmester/pdftosvg.net/README.md

 * Dependency free

 ## State
-There are PDF features not yet implemented by this library.
-Before using it, please do rigorous testing of PDFs from the PDF producer you intend to convert, to ensure it does not use any features not supported by PdfToSvg.NET.
+Some PDF features are not yet implemented by this library.

 📖 [Read more about limitations](https://github.com/dmester/pdftosvg.net/blob/master/docs/limitations.md)